ForeachOS/ax-docs-web-cms-module/multi-domain-support.md

 TODO: explain the different options of WebCmsMultiDomainConfiguration

-### Customizing a single domain configuration: WebCmsDomainData
+### Customizing a single domain configuration: metadata

 `WebCmsDomain` is a simple entity with support for an infinite number of String based attributes.
 Because this is usually not very efficient to work with, you can implement a `WebCmsDomainData` class that wraps around a `WebCmsDomain` providing strong-typed access to domain-related configuration properties.

-TODO: explain the WebCmsDomainData interface
+TODO: explain the WebCmsDomainAware interface

 TODO: example with the default dns based implementation